KTH-EXPECA/docs/source/images/index.rst

 The image includes a "/root/toolbox" directory, under which you can find various scripts with corresponding user guides.
 These include:

-- **Network Forwarding Tables script** - allows a container to forward traffic to another destination
+- **Netfilter Tables script** - allows a container to forward traffic to another destination
 - **Network Emulator script** - This script simulates network conditions using Linux tc (Traffic Control).
   It supports delay, jitter, loss, duplication, corruption, reordering, and rate limiting.